costello-aaron/costello-aaron.github.io/README.md

 ## About

-This project serves as my personal portfolio website, where I showcase my skills, projects, and experiences in [your profession or field].
+This project serves as my personal portfolio website, where I showcase my skills, projects, and experiences in Computer Science.
 Whether you're a potential employer, client, or just someone interested in my work, I hope you find this website informative and engaging.

 ## Features